 See John Siau's application note: "A Radical Approach to Power Amplification" for more details.

-The THX-patented feed-forward error correction used in the AHB2 is so effective that biasing of the class-AB bi-polar output devices can be reduced to unusually low levels.
+The THX-patented feed-forward error correction used in the AHB2 is so effective that biasing of the class-AB bipolar output devices can be reduced to unusually low levels.
 Benchmark has chosen to maintain a small bias current in the output stage, but this bias current is not critical to the distortion performance of the unit.
 The benefit of low bias current is that very little power is wasted as heat when the amplifier is idle.
 The AHB2 only draws 12 W when idle, and less than 1/2 W in standby.

-The feed-forward error correction also allows the use of tracking power supply rails without the usual distortion-performance penalty.
+The feed-forward error correction also allows the use of class-H tracking power supply rails without the usual distortion-performance penalty.
 These tracking rails significantly improve the overall efficiency of the amplifier while the error correction keeps distortion nearly nonexistent.
-The AHB2 rivals the efficiency of Class-D amplifiers while exceeding the sonic performance of power-hungry class-A designs.
+The AHB2 rivals the efficiency of class-D amplifiers while exceeding the sonic performance of power-hungry class-A designs.
 Green never sounded so good!

 Most high-quality power amplifiers have linear power supplies, large toroidal transformers, and large banks of energy-storage capacitors.
 These linear supplies are usually unregulated and the capacitors help to remove ripple produced by the audio and by the AC line.
-In contrast, the AHB2 uses a resonant switching power supply that has a very fast control loop.
+In contrast, the AHB2 uses a tightly regulated resonant switching power supply that includes a very fast control loop.
 This control loop responds to audio-frequency load changes and keeps the supply voltage constant without the use of a large bank of capacitors.
 This active regulation is much more effective than capacitive energy-storage.
-Maximum power output of the AHB2 does not vary with line voltage or audio loading.
+Consequently, the peak power output of the AHB2 does not vary with line voltage or audio loading.
 The power supply rails maintain a constant voltage during audio peaks.

 The power-efficient AHB2 uses passive heat sinks to maintain cool operation.
 The AHB2 delivers high power without the need for fans.
 The unit runs cool, even when playing audio at full output levels.
 The absence of fan noise is absolutely essential in a high-resolution listening environment.